Magnitude¶

 - The computation gets performed at compile time in

-, giving extra precision. - The result gets cast to
+long double, giving extra precision. - The result gets cast to

-and stored as a program constant.
+floatand stored as a program constant.

-, and cubing it — yet, there will be no loss in
+more accurate than storing \pi in a float, and cubing it — yet, there will be no loss in

 runtime performance.